Sport bowling: House patterns

 A typical "house pattern" ranges from 38 to 42 feet in length and the oil is tapered from the outside to the center such that the outside of the lane has the least amount of oil and the center has the most.
 The lack of oil on the outside of the lane and an abundance of oil near the center creates a funnel effect that causes balls rolled on the outside of the lane to hook to the pins and balls rolled in middle of the lane to slide to the pins.

 USBC Sport Certified - PBA Experience Patterns

 USBC sport patterns range from 32 to 53 feet in length, creating a break point either much further up or back on the lane as compared to a typical house pattern.
 An even application of oil across the width of the lane largely eliminates the funnel effect built into the typical house shot thus requiring greater accuracy and speed control to consistently hit the break point with the desired back end reaction.

+In each pattern, oil volume is applied consistently within each of up to 8 defined zones.
+Pattern definitions are changed regularly between tournaments, so patterns with the same name will have multiple official definitions over time.
 To master each sport shot requires knowledge and experience to understand where to play and how to adjust as the pattern changes.